CLICK for details about đź’° Nurse Money Makeover [now open!]

 From Burnout to Balance: A New Way for Women in Healthcare

-I don’t think you should have to choose between working in healthcare and having a healthy, thriving personal life
+I don’t think you should have to choose between working in healthcare and having a healthy, thriving personal life… so I’ve been taking matters into my own hands.

 For years, I thought exhaustion, anxiety, and missing out on life’s biggest moments were just part of the job.